lakeside213/social-login-chainstep/README.md

 ### Comments

-I used the MD5 hash of the email as the unique identifier for the user in my email.
+I used the MD5 hash of the email as the unique identifier for the user in my app.
 So by "email exist" i mean does the MD5 email exist

 ## How to run